mvdwetering/yamaha_ynca/README.md

 : Select the soundmodes supported by your receiver.
 These sound modes will be made available in the `media_player` entities for zones that support sound modes.

 Surround decoders
-: Select the surroud decoders supported by your receiver.
+: Select the surround decoders supported by your receiver.
 This option is only shown if your receiver supports selecting surround decoders.

 ### Main zone / Zone 2, 3, 4 settings